 The Board of Appeals grants area variances and special exceptions.
 Area variances provide an increment of relief from a physical dimensional restriction such as a building height or setback.
 Use variances are not allowed.
 A special exception may be granted for improvements made to a nonconforming structure.
 The Board of Appeals meets the second Tuesday of each month as needed.

-.
+Download and fill out the Board of Appeals Application and Guidelines (PDF).
 Applications are due the second to last Wednesday the month prior.

 Special Exceptions for Parking

-Special Exceptions for parking are considered by the Plan Commission.
+Special Exceptions (PDF) for parking are considered by the Plan Commission.
 There are 3 parking scenarios that the Plan Commission considers as Special Exceptions:

 - For every new development, whether residential or commercial, parking requirements are applied that are established in Zoning Chapter 535.
 If the parking requirements cannot be met, the developer has the option of requesting a special exception from the Plan Commission.